Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] protect with if always when reading from common filed of customizer
 ###### NEW FEATURES
 - [ ] `functions_commo.sh`: program specific arguments for uninstall for removing all structures, empty keybinds files, etc
-- [ ] `uninstall.sh`: Rewrite `uninstall.sh` using generic_uninstall to uninstall the features.
-- [ ] `functions_uninstall.sh`: create functions to respond to the different installationtypes
 - [ ] `functions_uninstall.sh`: refactor to customizer standards the commentaries and headers of uninstall.
 - [ ] `functions_uninstall`: function to delete all installations and the common structures
-- [ ] `uninstall.sh`: OpenOffice apt-get remove -y libreoffice-base-core libreoffice-impress libreoffice-calc
-      libreoffice-math libreoffice-common libreoffice-ogltrans libreoffice-core libreoffice-pdfimport
-      libreoffice-draw libreoffice-style-breeze libreoffice-gnome libreoffice-style-colibre libreoffice-gtk3
-      libreoffice-style-elementary libreoffice-help-common libreoffice-style-tango libreoffice-help-en-us
-      libreoffice-writer --> this info goes to data_features.sh as packagenames.
-Even though install when using a download package installationtype will not use it, uninstall will when removing the feature
 - [ ] `data_features.sh`: xdg-mime default nautilus.desktop inode/directory application/x-gnome-saved-search
 gsettings set org.gnome.desktop.background show-desktop-icons true sudo apt purge nemo nemo*